camunda/camunda-bpm-examples/multi-tenancy/schema-isolation/README.md

 Follow the steps to run the test:

-* install the Camunda Platform on Wildfly 26 server, follow the step in the [manual installation guide](https://docs.camunda.org/manual/7.19/installation/full/jboss/manual/#setup) (note that this example is not compatible with WildFly versions after WildFly 26).
+* Install the Camunda Platform on a Wildfly ≤26 server, follow the step in the [manual installation guide](https://docs.camunda.org/manual/7.19/installation/full/jboss/manual/#setup) (note that this example is not compatible with WildFly versions after WildFly 26).
-* replace the `camunda-bpm-wildfly-{version}/server/wildfly-{version}/standalone/configuration/standalone.xml` with
+* Replace the `camunda-bpm-wildfly-{version}/server/wildfly-{version}/standalone/configuration/standalone.xml` with
   * [standalone.xml](standalone.xml) (two schemas - requires manual schema creation) or
   * [standalone_test.xml](standalone_test.xml) (two databases - auto schema creation)
-* start the server using the script `camunda-bpm-wildfly-{version}/start-camunda.bat`
+* Start the server.
-* go to project directory and run the test with the Maven command `mvn test`
+* Go to the project directory and run the test with the Maven command `mvn test`